arnab-shuvo/rm-airbnb/README.md

 rm-AirBnb is a miniature type product of AirBnb which is created to demonstrate my skills of ReactJs and Nodejs.
 Dur to time line, many features that I wanted to ad,is not included yet but if time provided, things can be make possible.

+-   for docker change the conenction string from "localhost:3000" to "mongo:3000" in server.ts file

 ### Tech

 rm-AirBnb uses a number of open source projects to work properly: